-When the chopper touched down on the deck, Norris jumped out and went straight to the infirmary.
+When the chopper touched down on the deck, Norris jumped out and went straight to the sickbay.
 When he arrived he was shocked to see Lieutenant Peters, Germs, Doctor McCray and Brett playing Axis and Allies.
 Peters spotted him and started to call everyone to attention but McCray held out his hand to stop him.

 "Not in my house son.
 Admiral, good evening to you."

 "Doctor McCray, I see you’re busy seeing to your patients’ health."

 "Brett and I are too busy schooling these two."

 Norris leaned over the table and laughed.
 "Germs, Peters how the hell did you let Japan capture the western US and Germany capture London?
 You two are screwed, but you should know the good doctor here cheats almost as bad as President Bryce."
 Everyone laughed.
 "How are you two doing?"

 "I am doing well sir.
 Germs here has been great, he won't leave my side."
 Peters smiled at Germs who just nodded.